 But our correspondent said the issue goes beyond the pitch, as Egypt is experiencing a “security vacuum” after the revolution which overthrew Mubarak.

 “There were clearly riot police on that pitch, but they were seen either not getting involved or running in the other direction,” she said.

 “Some people say the police force perhaps has not been trained to deal with violence, except in the way they were trained during Mubarak, which was with sheer and brutal force.
 And now when they can’t do that, they’re unable to deal with violence.”

 A match in Cairo on Wednesday evening was interrupted following the news of the deaths in Port Said.
 Television footage showed a big fire behind the supporter stand at the Cairo stadium.

-The Egyptian premier league, which the games were part of, was suspended indefinitely.
+The Premier League, which the games were part of, was suspended indefinitely.